Kikaao/Rise-Kotlin/README.md

 - Boilerplate parts of `Main.kt`

 **AI assisted, decisions mine:**
-- All system logic.
-The algorithms are AI assisted but every design decision, every bug catch, and every structural fix was deliberate
+- The systems are where most of the thinking happened.
+AI helped with syntaxe, but the logic and the fixes came from actually understanding what the code was doing.
 - The bodyweight XP feature was identified as a missing piece mid-session and designed from scratch
 - The `GameConstants` consolidation came from catching a real drift bug during code review